 Belize City Cruise Port: Tips, Attractions, Weather

-The Belize City cruise port is a popular western Caribbean cruise destination, but the surrounding countryside has much more to offer.
+The Belize City cruise port is a somewhat popular western Caribbean cruise destination, but the surrounding countryside has more to offer.

-But even more appealing is the wealth of archaeological and ecotourism attractions found nearby in other parts of the country.
-They include cave tubing along an underground river, one of the best and most unique shore excursions in the Caribbean.
+More appealing is the wealth of archaeological and ecotourism attractions found nearby in other parts of the country.
+They include cave tubing along an underground river, one of the most educational and unique shore excursions in the Caribbean.

-One of the best things about Belize is its small size, which makes it easy to visit many of nation’s attractions.
+One of the best things about the Central American country of Belize is its small size, which makes it easy to visit many of nation’s attractions.
 They include sites that can be done as day trips from Belize City.

 Quick Travel Tips